Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Press Windows Key + R and enter regedit.
 Press Enter or click OK.

-- From Registry Editor go to the following path HKEY_CURRENT_USER\Software\Microsoft\Internet Explorer\Main.
+- From Registry Editor go to the following path:

-- Right click on the same, select Edit String and within the Value data fileld enter Yes.
+- Right-click on the same, select Edit String and within the Value data field enter Yes.

-- If you can’t find FormSuggest PW string, you can manually create it by right clicking the right pane and choosing New > String Value from the menu.
-Enter FormSuggest PW as the name, and repeat the instructions from Step 4.
+- If you can’t find FormSuggest PW string, you can manually create it by right-clicking the right pane and choosing New > String Value from the menu.

-After making these changes to the registry, chek if the problem is resolved.
+Few users claim that you can fix the problems with Credential Manager simply by using Registry Editor.
+After making these changes to the registry, check if the problem is resolved.

 - Open File Explorer.

-- Navigate to Security tab and click on Advanced.
+- Navigate to the Security tab and click on Advanced.

 - Click the Change permissions button in the bottom left.